DyNaMo-INSERM/PyDyCoil/README.md

 ```
 jupyter notebook
 ```
-- Open and run the notebooks
+- Open and run the notebooks.
 The repository contains the example dataset and the following analysis notebooks:
-#### local_lp.ipynb – Local flexibility analysis
+##### local_lp.ipynb – Local flexibility analysis
-#### MSD.ipynb – Dynamics analysis
+##### MSD.ipynb – Dynamics analysis

 ### Preprint:
 DOI: 10.64898/2026.07.21.739852